Vernon Jones: 2022 Georgia gubernatorial election

 In April 2021, Jones announced his intention to declare a run in the 2022 Georgia gubernatorial election against incumbent Republican Brian Kemp.
 He was joined by 107th Mayor of New York City Rudy Giuliani and 40th New York City Police Commissioner Bernard Kerik in his announcement.
 His announcement came after movement from Republicans to challenge Kemp in the challenge, after Donald Trump criticized Kemp for refusing to overturn the results of the 2020 presidential election in Georgia.

 Jones trailed Kemp and former Senator David Perdue in the Republican primary polls.
 In February 2022, Jones announced that he was suspending his campaign and endorsed Perdue.

 2022 United States House campaign

-After withdrawing his candidacy for governor, Jones announced he would for the United States House of Representatives in Georgia's 10th congressional district.
+After withdrawing his candidacy for governor, Jones announced he would run for the United States House of Representatives in Georgia's 10th congressional district.
 He entered the crowded Republican primary with the endorsement of former President Donald Trump.
 Jones pledged if elected, he would introduce articles of impeachment against President Joe Biden and Vice President Kamala Harris.
 In May 2022, Jones placed second in the primary behind trucking executive Mike Collins.
-Neither candidate got above 50% of the vote so the two advanced to a runoff in June 2022 which Jones lost.
+Neither candidate got above 50% of the vote so the two advanced to a runoff in June 2022, which Jones lost.

+2026 Georgia Secretary of State election

+On October 13, 2025, Jones announced his campaign for Secretary of State in 2026.